libcxx/Snowlake/docs/source/tutorial.rst

   ...
   }

-Each inference group definition also translates directly into a corresponding C++ class with the same name.
+Each inference group definition translates directly into a corresponding C++ class with the same name.
 With this group definition above, the synthesized C++ class definition will resemble the following form::